Exploring Electric Car Charger Costs for Public Charging

 With non-rapid chargers, electric vehicles within the UK will use either the Type 1 or Type 2 inlet socket.
 Luckily, your electric vehicle will have a cable with a compatible plug at the charging infrastructure’s end.

-Rapid chargers utilize tethered cables wherein that are connected to and can’t be detached from the charging infrastructure.
+Rapid chargers utilize tethered cables that are connected to and can’t be detached from the charging infrastructure.

 Most rapid chargers within the UK contain two cables that provide the two very popular rapid charger connectors (CCS and CHAdeMO) so just choose the one that fits your electric vehicle.

 Tesla has its own rapid charger called Tesla Super Chargers and these can’t be used by other electric vehicles.
-Some destination chargers installed in hotel parking areas and others can be utilized by other electric vehicles.
+Some destination chargers are installed in hotel parking areas and others can be utilized by other electric vehicles.

 How Can I Determine Which Chargers My EV Can Use?